dishayvelled/trap-representation/README.md

 BTW, if you're one of those people who think it's fine to use erroneous constructs as long as it "works", check out [this animation I made about undefined behavior](https://youtu.be/-gVAP8YMlk0).

+Ways you can contact me:
-Want to contact me?
-You can shoot me a mail at programmertotherescue AT gmail DOT com.
+Email: programmertotherescue AT gmail DOT com
+Twitter: @sequence_point
+Reddit: u/trap-representation
+IRC\[0\]: ThatSegFaultGuy on libera chat
+IRC\[1\]: trap-rep on libera chat